AdguardTeam/AdguardFilters/README.md

-# Adguard Ad Blocking filters repo
+# Adguard Ad Blocking Filters

 Description is to be written.